What is Depreciated Cost?

 The depreciated cost of an asset reflects its residual value, i.e., that part of the cost that is yet to be utilized over the remaining life of the asset.
 It helps a company to present its assets in the books of account at its current cost value.
 This concept allows decreasing the cost of the asset over its useful life.
 It is important to note that this formula represents the book value of the asset and not the market value.

 The gains on the sale of the asset can be calculated by comparing the selling price against the depreciated cost.
 The resulting difference will be gain or loss on the sale of the asset.

 The depreciated cost of an asset represents the remaining value of the asset that is to be amortized over its remaining life.
-Also, the fair value is different from the depreciated cost and it may happen that the fair value of an asset is more than the carrying amount of an asset.
+Also, the fair value is different from the depreciated cost, and the fair value of an asset may be more than the carrying amount of an asset.

 This article has been a guide to Depreciated Cost.
 Here we discuss the calculation of depreciated cost along with practical examples and downloadable excel template.
 You can more about finance from the following articles –